ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

   - Team Fights
   - All against All
 - Match creation
+  - Admin can create permanent Lobbies for matches.
+This Lobbies stays active over server restart and reset the match when no player is in the lobby or the match is over.
-  - player can create their own match
+  - player can create their own match (if admin allows it)
   - options
     - select arena
     - match mode